selivan/selivan.github.io/_posts/2018-07-07-block-ssh-bruteforce-with-iptables.md

 iptables-restore /etc/iptables/rules.v4
 ```

 This is a simple solution, if you want something more advanced, you may use [fail2ban](https://www.fail2ban.org/).

 Since ssh client makes more than one attempt to establish TCP connection, you may noitice that actual ban period is a couple times more than 20 seconds.
-This is a simple solution, if you want something more advanced, you may use [fail2ban](https://www.fail2ban.org/).
 And how it works.

 Chain `INPUT`: